Patchyst/Patchyst.github.io/_posts/2019-08-13-hexadecimalandcharactercodes.md

   image: "images/hex_two.jpg"
 excerpt: ""
 ---
-If you've ever used [binary numbers](https://patchyst.github.io/binaryintro/) you may recognize the base 2 system, right after binary there is Hexadecimal which uses the base 16 system.
-The Hexadecimal alphabet only consists of 16 characters, 1 - 9 after 9, numbers become letters ranging from A to F. Converting Hexadecimal to decimal form would look like this:
+If you've ever used [binary numbers](https://patchyst.github.io/binaryintro/) you may recognize the base 2 system, right after binary there is hexadecimal which uses the base 16 system.
+The hexadecimal alphabet only consists of 16 characters, 1 - 9 after 9, numbers become letters ranging from A to F. Converting hexadecimal to decimal form would look like this:

 ![hexadecimal-conversion](/images/base_hex.jpg){:class="img-responsive"}

-Similar to how python uses 0b as a prefix for Binary numbers, you would you use 0X as a prefix before any Hexadecimal numbers.
+Similar to how python uses 0b as a prefix for Binary numbers, you would you use 0X as a prefix before any hexadecimal numbers.
 In a python IDE create a variable using hexadecimal notation
 ```python
 A = 0X3e
 ```
-Just like the bin() function, Python uses hex() to print Hexadecimal Numbers
+Just like the bin() function, Python uses hex() to print hexadecimal Numbers
 ```python
 A = 0X3e
 B = 34